Find My Horses Presents: New Facebook Policy of No Animal Sales

 How to sell your horse on Facebook

 The best way to get around this issue is to have your horse for sale on an outside website.
 You can then post links to your horse for sale on Facebook in groups and on your Profile.

-If you have your own website you can list your horse for sale then post the link.
+If you have a website, you can list your horse for sale then post the link.
 Or you can use a site like Find My Horses and put your horse for sale then post the link.
-You then can post and promote that link to your horse for sale on Facebook groups and in your status.
+You then can publish and promote that link to your horse for sale on Facebook groups and in your status.